feathersjs/feathers/packages/authentication/README.md

 5. Express middleware
 6. A [Passport](http://passportjs.org/) adapter

-### Hooks
+### Required Hooks

-There is just 1 hook now called `authenticate`.
-This can be used to authenticate a service method with a given strategy.
+`feathers-authentication` only includes a single hook, now.
+Using the bundled `authenticate` hook is required to register an array of one or more strategies on a service method.

 ```js
 app.service('authentication').hooks({